Robert Blake (actor): Arrest

 On April 18, 2002, Blake was arrested and charged with Bakley's murder.
 His longtime bodyguard, Earle Caldwell, was also arrested and charged with conspiracy in connection with the murder.
-A key event that gave the Los Angeles Police Department the confidence to arrest Blake came when a retired stuntman, Ronald "Duffy" Hambleton, agreed to testify against him.
-Hambleton alleged that Blake tried to hire him to kill Bakley.
-Another retired stuntman and an associate of Hambleton's, Gary McLarty, also came forward with a similar story.
-According to author Miles Corwin, Hambleton had agreed to testify against Blake only after being told that he would be subject to a grand jury subpoena and a misdemeanor charge.
+A key event that gave the Los Angeles Police Department the confidence to arrest Blake came when a retired stuntman, Ronald Hambleton, agreed to testify against him.
+Hambleton said that Blake tried to hire him to kill Bakley.
+Another retired stuntman and an associate of Hambleton's, Gary McLarty, came forward with a similar story.
+According to author Miles Corwin, Hambleton agreed to testify against Blake only after being told that he would be subject to a grand jury subpoena and a misdemeanor charge.

-On April 22, 2002, Blake was charged with one count of murder with special circumstances, an offense which carried a possible death penalty.
+On April 22, 2002, Blake was charged with one count of murder with special circumstances, an offense that carried a possible death penalty.
 He was also charged with two counts of solicitation of murder and one count of conspiracy to commit murder.
-Blake entered a plea of not guilty.
+Blake pleaded not guilty.
 On March 13, 2003, after almost a year in jail, Blake was granted bail, which was set at $1.5 million.
 He was then placed under house arrest while awaiting trial.
 On October 31, in a major reversal for the prosecution, the judge dismissed the conspiracy charges against Blake and Caldwell during a pre-trial hearing.
 The junior prosecutor who handled the case, Shellie Samuels, was interviewed by CBS reporter Peter Van Sant for the CBS program 48 Hours Investigates.
 During the interview, broadcast in November 2003, she admitted that the prosecutors had no forensic evidence implicating Blake in the murder and that they could not tie him to the murder weapon.